Top ISIS commander killed in Mosul, Iraqi sources say

 Bodies left on streets

-ISIS shot and killed 40 civilians Tuesday in Mosul after accusing them of "treason and collaboration" with Iraqi security forces, according to a report released Friday by the Office of the UN High Commissioner for Refugees.
+ISIS shot and killed 40 civilians Tuesday in Mosul after accusing them of "treason and collaboration" with Iraqi security forces, according to a report released Friday by the Office of the UN High Commissioner for Refugees, or UNHCR.

 "The victims were dressed in orange clothes marked in red with the words: 'traitors and agents of the ISF.'
 Their bodies were then hung on electrical poles in several areas in Mosul city," the report said.